LISTEN TO THIS ARTICLE

 The Extraction Problem Nobody Talks About

 Building a knowledge graph requires entity and relationship extraction.
 That means running your entire corpus through an LLM multiple times to identify entities, resolve coreferences, and map relationships.
-Microsoft's public documentation doesn't specify exact costs, but back-of-napkin math suggests processing a 1 million document corpus costs $2,000-5,000 in API calls at current GPT-4 pricing.
-That's just extraction.
+The polymer paper gives us concrete data: extracting entities from 1,028 papers using GPT-4o-mini produced 390,864 relational tuples.
+Scale that to a million-document enterprise corpus and you're looking at significant API costs just for extraction, before you even get to graph storage, community detection, and hierarchical summarization.
 Graph storage, maintenance, and query infrastructure adds operational overhead that vector databases don't have.

 The polymer literature paper from Gupta et al. highlights the real problem.
 Polymer science uses inconsistent terminology across studies, the same material might be called "PLA", "polylactic acid", "poly(lactic acid)", or a dozen trade names.
-Entity resolution becomes a domain-specific challenge.
-Their system achieved 71% accuracy in entity linking before manual tuning, which they improved to 89% with custom prompts and validation rules.
-That 18-point gap represents weeks of domain expert time that most teams don't have.
+Entity resolution becomes a domain-specific challenge that requires canonicalization pipelines.
+Their system processed 1,028 polyhydroxyalkanoate (PHA) papers and extracted over 390,000 relational tuples, but needed careful entity disambiguation to consolidate 36,757 canonical entities from the raw extraction output.
+That canonicalization layer is domain-specific engineering that most teams don't have the expertise to build.

 The extraction quality problem compounds over time.
 As you add documents to an existing graph, new entities need linking to old ones, relationships need updating, and conflicting information needs resolution.
 Microsoft's architecture handles this through versioned graphs and incremental updates, but the operational burden is real.
 Vector databases let you add embeddings without touching existing data.
 Graphs require maintenance.